 The extended sequence analysis reveals distinct sequence contexts: H_ID29 preferentially deletes CT/TC within tandem repeats, while a common NTNT motif is identified in microhomologies (Figure 8A).
 Tumors exhibiting high H_ID29 activity show deletion sequences that closely resemble those observed in RNASEH2B null HEK293T cells, as well as in Rnaseh2b knockout mouse tumors and RNaseH2-null RPE1 cells (Figure 8B-D).
 In contrast, C_ID4 displays a more balanced preference for deleting CT and TT within tandem repeats, with a prevalent CTNTN motif found in microhomologies (Figure 8E).

-Collectively, our analysis presents H_ID29 and InsDel29 as two novel mutational signature identified through de novo extraction from cancer genomic data, suggesting its association with TOP1-dependent deletions in RNASEH2A and/or RNASEH2B deficient cells.
+Collectively, our analysis presents H_ID29 and InsDel29 as two novel mutational signatures identified through de novo extraction from cancer genomic data, suggesting its association with TOP1-dependent deletions in RNASEH2A and/or RNASEH2B deficient cells.
 Previous work by Reijns et al. developed RNASEH2A-deficient mammalian cell lines and Rnaseh2b-KO mouse intestinal cancer models, revealing the enrichment of 2 bp deletions from tandem repeats or microhomology (Reijns et al. 2022, Figure S7B, C).
 Our findings indicate that H_ID29 more closely resembles the mutational spectra from these knockout models than ID4, with average cosine similarities of 0.945 in mouse models, 0.965 in human cell line models, and 0.947 in yeast models, compared to C_ID4’s average cosine similarities of 0.690, 0.721, and 0.798 (Figure S7 B-D).
 Compared to ID4, H_ID29 shows an almost depletion of long deletions (deletion length≥3) at repeats and microhomologies (Figure S7A).
 H_ID29 contributes to more mutations in transcribed regions compared to untranscribed regions, which is also observed in RNase H2 null in vitro models (Figure 6H).
 The consistent observations suggest that H_ID29 is associated with a transcription associated mutational process.
 Thus, H_ID29 and InsDel29 provides a more accurate representation of the genomic footprints associated with TOP1-TAM (transcription-associated mutagenesis) during the cleavage of embedded ribonucleotides in the absence of RNASEH2A and/or RNASEH2B (S. N. Huang, Ghosh, and Pommier 2015; Sparks and Burgers 2015; Chon et al. 2009).

 Signature attributions to cancer genes